r-lib/tree-sitter-r/CONTRIBUTING.md

 -   Push and open a PR

--   Follow the release procedure for each bindings
+-   Follow the release procedure for R, as it is manual

--   Merge the PR, we don't bump to a development version
+-   Merge the PR

+    -   After merging, do NOT call `usethis::use_github_release()`.
+We are going to create our own git tag

--   After merging, using `usethis::use_github_release()` will create a git tag for the sources at this point in time
+-   Create an push a git tag for the version, i.e. `git push origin tag vX.Y.Z` where the leading `v` does matter

+    -   This will kick off `publish.yaml` for the GitHub Release, the npm package release, and the Rust crate release

 ## R package